 Sean Spicer Resigns as White House Press Secretary

-(CN) — White House press secretary Sean Spicer has resigned over the appointment of a new White House communications director, New York financier Anthony Scaramucci.
+WASHINGTON (CN) – White House press secretary Sean Spicer has resigned over the appointment of a new White House communications director, New York financier Anthony Scaramucci.

 Spicer, an administration fixture since it assumed power in January, had a mostly contentious relationship with the media.